HomeDev GuideRecipesAPI Reference

 Add and edit images in Optimizely CMS 13 using the image editor.
 Upload, align, crop, resize, and transform images for your content.

-A webpage does not embed images.
-Instead, it links to the media library where images are stored.
-The images must be available in a folder under Media in the assets pane to display images in your content.
-You can first upload an image to a folder in the assets pane and then add it to your content, or you can drag and drop an image directly from your computer to a content area.
-When you drag and drop, the image is automatically uploaded and stored in the For This Page (or For This Block) folder.
+Webpages link to images stored in the media library rather than embedding them directly.
+Images must be available in a folder under Media in the assets pane to display in your content.
+Upload an image to a folder in the assets pane and then add it to your content, or drag and drop an image from your computer to a content area.
+When you drag and drop, the image uploads automatically and is stored in the For This Page (or For This Block) folder.

-You can edit images directly in Optimizely Content Management System (CMS 13) using the image editor, which provides basic features such as cropping, resizing, and transformations.
+Edit images directly in Optimizely Content Management System (CMS 13) using the image editor, which provides cropping, resizing, and transformation features.

 Add images to content